ConsciousGroupMind/SKYNET-800---Collective-Intelligence-Forecasting-System/README.md

 while the real miss was plus 526.7 minutes.
 Residual error is about 29 minutes on a 500-plus minute horizon.

-Case 2 — sig is not zero (edge with signature, e.g. ID 209).
+Case 2 — sig is not zero (edge with signature).
 Part of the divergence has settled in the second world, so fact alone is incomplete.
-The signal must be scaled by k_расчёт first, then the 0.2424 quantum is added — with the opposite sign to what the helper function returns.
-The formula is: lag equals the absolute value of fact multiplied by k_расчёт, plus the absolute value of new_minutes (0.2424).
-Example on ID 209: 780 multiplied by 1.178 plus 86.2 equals 1005.0 minutes, while the real miss was plus 1020.8 minutes.
-Residual error is about 16 minutes on a 1000-plus minute horizon.
+The signal must be scaled by k_расчёт first, then the 0.2424 quantum is added, taken with its natural sign as returned by _get_new_minutes_for_id.
+The formula

-### Why the sign flips

-The quantum 0.2424 is a balancer: it always pushes the estimate toward the real extremum.
-Which direction it needs to push depends on whether fact has already overshot or undershot the real miss.
-In the pure-edge case, fact is close to the real miss and the quantum compresses it (natural sign, negative).
-In the edge-with-signature case, fact alone is too small because a piece of it sits in the second world.
-After scaling by k_расчёт, the estimate is still short of the real miss, so the quantum must extend it — the sign is inverted.

-The inversion is not a hack and not empirical fitting.
-It follows from the combination of two structural conditions.
-First, angle is below 1 degree, which disables the force-correction branch.
-Second, sig is not zero, which means fact is by construction incomplete.
-When both hold at the same time, the system cannot close the gap through its normal channels and requires the manual double correction.
+is: lag equals the absolute value of fact multiplied by k_расчёт, plus new_minutes.
+This case is under active investigation — the residual error is larger than in Case 1, and more edge signals with non-zero signature need to be collected before the behaviour can be fully characterised.

 ### Rules

 For an angle below 1 degree and sig equal to zero, the lag is the absolute value of fact plus new_minutes taken with its natural sign.
-For an angle below 1 degree and sig not equal to zero, the lag is the absolute value of fact multiplied by k_расчёт, plus the absolute value of new_minutes (sign inverted).
+For an angle below 1 degree and sig not equal to zero, the lag is the absolute value of fact multiplied by k_расчёт, plus new_minutes taken with its natural sign.
 For an angle of 1 degree or higher, no lag line is printed and the normal pipeline runs unchanged.

 ### Scope